AMSP-04/NETN-TMR/NETN-TMR.md

 --->
 **Figure: Negotiated Acquisition**

-1. A `TMR_RequestTransferOfModellingResponsibility` interaction is sent from Request federate to Response Federate.
-The `TransferType` parameter is set to Acquire to indicate that a change in attribute ownership is requested from the Response federate to the Request Federate.
+1. The Request federate sends a `TMR_RequestTransferOfModellingResponsibility` interaction to the Response federate.
+The `TransferType` parameter is set to `Acquire` to indicate that attribute ownership is requested to change from the Response federate to the Request federate.
 Included in the request are references to all instances and associated attributes involved in the transfer.
 2. The Response federate replies to the request by sending a  `TMR_OfferTransferOfModellingResponsibility` interaction.
-The parameter `isOffering` indicates if the request can be accepted or not.
-If `isOffering` is set to True, the Response federate is offering to release ownership of the attributes.
+If the `isOffering` parameter is True, the Response federate is offering to release ownership of the attributes.
-3.
+3. The Request federate starts the attribute ownership transfer using HLA Ownership Services by calling the RTI service `attributeOwnershipAcquisition`.
+4. The Response federate receives a `requestAttributeOwnershipRelease` callback from the RTI.
+5. Before releasing attribute ownership, the Response federate sends a final `updateAttributeValues` for all attributes involved in the transfer.
+6. The attribute update is reflected to the Request federate by the RTI using the `reflectAttributeValues` callback.
+7. The Response federate divest its ownership of the attributes by calling the RTI service `attributeOwnershipDivestitureIfWanted`.
+8. The RTI informs the Request federate (and the Response federate) of the changed ownership using the `attributeOwnershipAcquisitionNotiication` callback.

 ### Negotiated Divestiture